 - If you have a central venous access device, it should not be painful.

-Chemotherapy affects all the cells that grow and divide quickly in the body.
-This includes cancer cells and normal cells, such as new blood cells in the bone marrow or the cells in the mouth, stomach, skin, hair and reproductive organs.
-When chemotherapy damages normal cells, this causes side effects.
+Chemotherapy drugs can damage healthy, fast-growing cells, such as the new blood cells in the bone marrow or the cells in the mouth, stomach, skin, hair or reproductive organs.
+When healthy cells are damaged, it causes side effects.

 Whether or not you experience side effects, and how severe they are, depends on the type and dose of drugs you are given and your reaction from one treatment cycle to the next.